Strings of diquark-quark (QQ)Q baryon before phase transition: Hadronic string phenomenology

-It is an old conjecture that a pure Yang-Mills (YM) vacuum allowing for the formation of stable string-like objects which confine static color charges and gives rise to the linearly rising potential.
-In the dual superconductor model of the QCD vacuum, the QCD vacuum squeezes the color fields into a confining string dual to the Abrikosov line by the dual Meissner effect~\cite{PhysRevD.11.970,Mandelstam1976245}.
+It has long been hypothesized that in a pure Yang-Mills (YM) vacuum, a stable stringlike structure can develop, which binds static color charges and results in linearly growing $Q\bar{Q}$ potential~\cite{Brambilla:2009cd, Brambilla:1995px, Bazavov100}.
+For example, through the dual Meissner effect, the QCD vacuum confines the color fields into a string that is dual to the Abrikosov line in the dual superconductor model of the QCD vacuum~\cite{Parisi:1974yh, Mandelstam:1974pi}.
+Further, it was suggested to employ an idealized system of bosonic strings to describe flux tubes transmitting the strong interaction between the color sources~\cite{Nambu1979372, Luscherfr}.

-An idealized string-like system of flux tubes transmitting the strongly interacting forces between the color sources was proposed~\cite{Nambu1979372,Luscherfr}.
-The formation of stringlike defects is not a peculiar to QCD~\cite{Creutz:1980zw,Creutz:1983ev,Creutz:1980hb,Creutz:1980vq,Fukugita:1983du,Flower:1985gs,Wosiek:1987kx,Sommer:1987uz,DiGiacomo:1989yp,DiGiacomo:1990hc,Bali:1994de,Haymaker:1994fm,Cea:1995zt,Okiharu:2003vt,HASHIMOTO}, and arises in many strongly interacting systems such as vortices in superfluids~\cite{PhysRevB.36.3583}, flux tubes in superconductors~\cite{PhysRevB.78.024510}, vortices in Bose Einstein condensates~\cite{2007arXiv0709.1042K}, Nielsen-Olesen vortices of field theory~\cite{Nielsen197345}, and cosmic strings~\cite{Lo:2005xt}.
-The physical parameters of each of the relevant strongly interacting system fix the properties of this stringlike object.
-However, measurable effects of quantum fluctuations present in certain phases of the model.

-In a mesonic string picture~\cite{Patrascioiu:1974un,Bardeen:1975gx,Bars:1976re,Brandt:2016xsp, Dubovsky:2012sh, NBrambilla}, the classical solution itself breaks the translational invariance of (YM) vacuum and leads to the generation of massless Goldstone modes~\cite{PhysRevLett.67.1681}.
-The quantum fluctuations give rise to the L\"uscher subleading correction~\cite{Luscherfr,Luscher:2002qv} to the linearly rising potential, on distance scales larger than the intrinsic thickness of the flux tube $1/T_{c}$~\cite{Caselle:1995fh} at zero temperature in the so-called rough phase of lattice gauge theories (LGT).

-The roughening transition proceeds with the decrease of the coupling constants and in this phase, the flux-tube admits a collective co-ordinate description with a logarithmic increase~\cite{Luscher:1980iy} with the string length.

-This has been found in consistency with very precise lattice measurements of the the $Q\bar{Q}$ potential for color source separation commencing from distance $R=0.4$ fm~\cite{Luscherfr}.
-These predictions have been verified as well in other confining gauge models ~\cite{Luscher:2002qv,Juge:2002br,Caselle:1995fh,2004JHEP10005C}.

-At sufficiently high temperature, the equations of motion of a Nambu-Goto type bosonic strings are indicating a linear growth in the tube's width if solved~\cite{allais} for the width of the action density at the middle plane between two quarks.
-This prediction has been also verified in LGT by studying configurations with a static quark and anti-quark pair~\cite{Bakry:2010sp,allais,Gliozzi:2010zv,Gliozzi:2010zt,Caselle:2010zs,Bonati:2011nt} at large separations and near the deconfinement point.

-It is widely accepted that the Y-shaped string is the relevant picture of the baryonic flux tubes to the IR region of the non-Abelian gauge and amounts to three squeezed flux tubes that meet at a junction~\cite{Jahn2004700, deForcrand:2005vv, PhysRevD.79.025022}.
-Static color charges corresponding to a multiquark system may induce an intricate stringy system in the QCD vacuum including the formation of multijunction systems~\cite{MultiQ,31,32,33,34}.
-In tetraquark and pentaquark systems, the analysis of color fields shows evidence on the formation of a multi-Y-type shaped flux tube~\cite{31,32}.